Part 35: Riley's Revolving Door

 Free of his family for a time in Reading, Riley hooked up with Shorty Long.
 But it wasn't enough work to pay off his bills.
 The story goes that Riley rented a large apartment in town for himself, and a place for Jo and the kids when she came out.
 They would live apart while they worked out their problems.
 She still loved him after everything they'd been through.

 Riley was on his own, working on his encyclopedia of folk music, and he made new friends.
 One night, he met my mother, Jan, at a bar with a group of mutual friends.

 At the time, my mother had hit a rough patch in life.
-Her husband had run out on her and left her with their two year-old who had developmental issues (my half-sister, Lisa).
+Her husband had run out on her and left her with their two year-old, my sister, Lisa.
 The husband said he didn't realize how hard it would be, having a baby.
 He told my mother that he missed hanging out with his friends.
 So he dumped her.
 They never divorced, he just took off.
 Alimony wasn't a thing back then, so at age 23, my mother was alone, with no job, and a young daughter.

 At the bar, my mother and Riley got to know each other.
 When Riley found out she was an artist, he told her he was working on a project that would have the music and publishing worlds turning cartwheels; an encyclopedia of folk music.
 He told her she and my older half-sister Lisa could move into his place, and in exchange for paying any rent, she would illustrate his encyclopedia.

 What an opportunity to get out of the shitty situation she'd found herself in.